anitagold/60-days-of-Udacity/README.md

 2. First virtual project meeting with @bhavz & @PRAXS for our Kaggle Aerial Cactus project as part of #sg_spaic-kagglers!
 3. Started working in the weekly hackathon with @Helena Barmer, @AlexDL and @Anju Mercian .
 #60daysofudacity

+### Day 31: 2019.
+07. 28.

+1. Continued working in the weekly hackathon with @Helena Barmer, @AlexDL and @Anju Mercian .
+#60daysofudacity